admin-petit-citron/mobile-hybrid-boilerplate/README.md

 ### Building for Staging

-To build your app for production, run:
+To build your app for staging, run:

 ```bash
 npm run build:staging